modev2301/shift/README.md

 **File Range Distribution**: Files are split into ranges, with each range transferred over a separate TCP connection.
 This enables parallel transfer and optimal bandwidth utilization.

-**Thread-Safe I/O**: On Unix systems, uses `pread` and `pwrite` for thread-safe, offset-based file operations.
-On other platforms, uses seek-based I/O with file cloning.
+**Thread-Safe I/O**: On Unix systems (Linux, macOS), uses `pread` and `pwrite` for thread-safe, offset-based file operations.
+On Windows, uses seek-based I/O with file cloning for compatibility.

 **Resume Support**: Checkpoint files (`.shift_checkpoint`) track completed ranges, allowing transfers to resume from where they left off after interruption.